SoftUni-Internal/interactive-content/EN/04-Spring-Introduction-MVC/06-Summary.md

 }
 ```

-- Splitting your application code by layers
+- Splitting your application code into layers

 - Every component should be as "thin" as possible